-In the "and Friends" episode, the characters lampshaded this with a resturant that can make anything with a "How to Cook Anything Cookbook".
-Their customer asks for an elephant sandwhich.
+In a "U.S Acres" episode, the characters (Orson Pig and Wade Duck) lampshaded this with a restaurant that can make anything with a "How to Cook Anything Cookbook".
+Their customer (Who happens to be Roy Rooster), in an attempt to make Orson and Wade give him free food for a month (due to their slogan), asks for an elephant foot sandwich with mustard.
 However, neither didn't want to harm an elephant they found, so as a joke to make it work it they brought it back:

 In Storm Hawks, Stork, due to his paranoia, has the Condor armed with a myriad of traps.
 Although his crew mates complain, these preparations eventually do prove to be useful, allowing him to gloat.